-ARRIVE has arrived in Austin, so to speak.
-This hotel has a boutique feel with a price point we can get behind.
-Because the hotel has only recently opened, everything has that new hotel smell.
-Their rooms are contemporary and cool with custom woodwork, bright, colorful art, big beautiful beds, and Apple TVs and Bluetooth speakers.
-They offer high-end bath products and cozy robes.
+This hotel has a boutique feel with a price point we can get behind, and we love that it's locally-owned and operated.
+Their rooms are contemporary and cool with a minimalistic, Scandinavian style and luxe amenities.
 Head downstairs to explore tons of cool businesses in East Austin but make sure to check out the on-site options too.
-Stop in for a cappuccino at Cartel Coffee Lab to kick off your day or a cocktail at crafty Gin Bar or the more casual Lefty’s Brick Bar to start or end the night.
+Stop in for a cappuccino and a breakfast taco at Second Bar + Kitchen to kick off your day or a cocktail at The Rooftop or the more casual Pool Bar to start or end the night.

 Courtesy of Hyatt Place Austin Arboretum.